astronauticsnow.com

 Department of Astronautical Engineering

-Mike's call for changes in space engineering education and program status and success:
+Mike's call for changes in space engineering education in the United States (and USC program status and success):

-The Time for Academic Departments in Astronautical Engineering, AIAA-2207-6042
+The Time for Academic Departments in Astronautical Engineering, AIAA-2007-6042

 Advanced degrees in astronautical engineering for the space industry, Acta Astronautica, 2014